jashkenas/coffeescript/TAME.md

 and translation techniques are derived from experience with JS, but with some new Coffee-style flavoring.

-This document first presents a tame tutorial (adapted from the JavaScript version), and then discusses the specifics of the CoffeeScript implementation.
+This document first presents a "Iced" tutorial (adapted from the JavaScript version), and then discusses the specifics of the CoffeeScript implementation.

+(Note: we are slowly changing all instances of the word "tame" over to "iced" in the repository, and in the general code.)

 # Quick Tutorial and Examples